BobbyTheCatfish/augurbot/README.md

 - index.js
 - config.json (contains your [AugurClient Config](#augurclient-config))
-- ./modules (Also commonly called commands.
+- ./commands (Also commonly called modules.
 The name doesn't matter, just make sure it's the same as the `commands` property in your [AugurClient Options](#augurclient-options-optional))
 - - *.js (these are your AugurModule files)